An efficient and exact noncommutative quantum Gibbs sampler: Algorithms

-\begin{proof}[Proof of~\autoref{thm:D_cost}] Add the block encodings for the transition part (from \autoref{prop:bilinear_block}), $\vN\otimes \vI$, and $\vI \otimes \vN$ (from \autoref{prop:encoding_coherent}), up to mild subnormalization.
-Again, the Metropolis case incurs an additional logarithmic factor. \end{proof} Note that we do not implement $\vI+\vec{\CH}_{\beta}$ (as in~\cite[Proposition III.5]{chen2023QThermalStatePrep}) but rather $\vec{\CH}_{\beta}$ itself; implementing the former would allow us to obtain a quadratic speedup on the discriminant gap, which we current do not have.
+\end{proof} Note that we do not implement $\vI+\vec{\CH}_{\beta}$ (as in~\cite[Proposition III.5]{chen2023QThermalStatePrep}) but rather $\vec{\CH}_{\beta}$ itself; implementing the former would allow us to obtain a quadratic speedup on the discriminant gap, which we current do not have.